INSURANCE - CAR INSURANCE

 However, depending on your reason for purchasing coverage — for example, you're traveling, using a car-sharing service, or don't own a car but want to avoid a lapse in coverage — there may be some options available to you.

-We all know driving a vehicle without insurance is a big no-no. Even if you’re driving temporarily, such as while on vacation, you need to have coverage in case of an accident or natural disaster that causes damage.
+Like we said, temporary, short-term policies don't technically exist.
+But we all know driving a vehicle without at least some level of insurance is illegal (in most states).
+Even if you're driving temporarily, such as while on vacation, you need to have coverage in case of an accident or natural disaster that causes damage.

 Compare car insurance rates in Ohio